bummzack/silverstripe-omnipay/docs/en/ExtensionHooks.md

 ### Payment

  - `onAuthorized` called when a payment was successfully authorized.
 You'll get the `ServiceResponse` as parameter.
+ - `onAwaitingAuthorized` called when authorization was completed, but is waiting for an asynchronous notification from the gateway.
+You'll get the `ServiceResponse` as parameter.
  - `onCaptured` called when a payment was successfully captured.
+You'll get the `ServiceResponse` as parameter.
+ - `onAwaitingCaptured` called when a purchase completes, but is waiting for an asynchronous notification from the gateway.
 You'll get the `ServiceResponse` as parameter.
  - `onRefunded` called when a payment was successfully refunded.
 You'll get the `ServiceResponse` as parameter.
  - `onVoid` called when a payment was successfully voided.
 You'll get the `ServiceResponse` as parameter.
  - `updateCMSFields` standard SilverStripe hook to update CMS fields.